IIITLucknowSWEngg/CSITTeam005/Assignment1/Project.md

 - ### Speech Recognisation Accuracy:
    Speech recognition technology can sometimes struggle with accents, pronunciations, or noisy environments, which might affect feedback accuracy.
 - ### Language Complexity:
-  Languages with unique scripts, grammar rules, or structures might require additional effort in course design, leading to slight variations in user experience.
+  Languages with unique scripts, grammar rules, or structures may require additional effort in course design, leading to slight variations in user experience.
 - ### Time Investment:
    Language learning is a gradual process.
 While Duolingo helps you get started, consistent practice beyond the app is essential for fluency.